Police Constable Degree Apprenticeship

 To be eligible you must meet at least one of the following entry qualification criteria:

-Have achieved a standard of education equivalent to a Level 3 qualification such as:
+Have achieved a standard of education equivalent to a Level 3 qualification such as those detailed below, and the ability to achieve a Level 6 degree qualification.

 - A level